-This particular problem is very common with the Volvo S60.
+This particular problem is widespread with the Volvo S60.

-Another issue that’s widely reported by Volvo owners is the total failure of the transmission.
+Another issue widely reported by Volvo owners is the total failure of the transmission.
 Many users claimed that the transmission became erratic and eventually just totally failed.
-This issue was quite prevalent with the classic station wagon 2001 V70 and the 2005 XC90.
-Unfortunately, it seems that the transmission from those particular years was rare and expensive.
+This issue was prevalent with the classic station wagon 2001 V70 and the 2005 XC90.
+Unfortunately, the transmission from those particular years was rare and expensive.

 What are the Most Reliable Volvo Vehicles?

-Volvo may not pave the way when it comes to vehicle reliability, but several models will give you peace of mind.
+Volvo may not pave the way for vehicle reliability, but several models will give you peace of mind.

 This classic Volvo sedan has been in production since 2000, and it’s one of the most popular Volvo vehicles available.
 Due to its popularity, it’s also a Volvo model with the most complaints.

 According to Consumer Reports, the 2021 model has an overall score of 75% and a predicted reliability rating of 4 out of 5.
-As a car buyer, you will enjoy its updated and visually exciting exterior and posh interior quality.
+You will enjoy its updated and visually exciting exterior and posh interior quality.

 If there are S60 models that you should steer clear of, it’s probably the 2001 and 2012 models.
-This is because the majority of the complaints about S60 came from the 2001 and 2012 years.
+This is because most of the complaints about S60 came from the 2001 and 2012 years.

 THE BEST CARS FOR COLLEGE STUDENTS